UmakanthKaspa/vue-learning-journey/README.md

 # My Vuetiful Vue.js Learning Journey 🚀

 Finally, I've taken the leap and started my Vue.js learning journey!
-This repository is my personal space where I document my Vue.js learning progress and keep track of my adventures with this fantastic framework.
+This repository is my personal space where I document my Vue.js learning progress and keep track of my progress with this fantastic framework.
 It's all about personal satisfaction and self-improvement.
 Let's get started!
 <details>
   <summary><strong>🚀  Vue.js 3 Basics: Introduction and Fundamentals 🚀</strong></summary>